MonetDBSolutions/npm-monetdb-import/README.md

 # Q Integration
-For those of you who would like to interface with the monetdb-import module through using promises: we did you a solid.
-The asynchronous methods in the Importer object ([Importer.sniff](#sniff) and [Importer.import](#import)) have promise-returning variants: Importer.sniffQ and Importer.importQ.
+For those of you who would like to interface with the monetdb-import module through using promises: The asynchronous methods in the Importer object ([Importer.sniff](#sniff) and [Importer.import](#import)) have promise-returning variants: Importer.sniffQ and Importer.importQ.

-### Using this module should be a summer breeze.
+### Using this module should be a breeze.
 Don't agree?
 Please report any suggestions/bugs to robin.cijvat@monetdbsolutions.com